SAP-archive/xsk/docs-site/docs/community.md

 ## Join the Discussion

 Reach out to other contributors and join in the discussion around project XSK at our public [discussions](https://github.com/SAP/xsk/discussions) space in GitHub.

+In case you want to participate to the regular meetings such as plannings and reviews, let us know.